Last Updated on

 We’ve had nursing mums and kittens on a foster care basis in the spare bedroom.
 That usually results in Lena sitting guard outside the door while the foster mum and her babies take ownership of the bedroom.
 This is definitely Lena’s house.

 She does still sleep under the bedcovers with me, especially if it’s cold.
 And she prefers whatever I am having for supper to her own food (unless mine turns out to be spicy).
 Her biggest angst is that I have something called a ‘laptop’ which I put on my lap and which gets in the way of cuddles.
 And she loves the fire in the living room and the fact she is a sole cat and can pick her perfect spot.
+I really need to make sure she has a cat-tree in every room – her absolutely favourite place to sit.

 In the summer she joins me in the garden and picks a spot usually on top of whatever flowers or seedlings I am trying to nurture.